symkit / builder-bundle

 - Editor: Complex, interactive templates (Twig + Stimulus + LiveComponents) for the admin interface.

-- Frontend: lightweight, clean HTML structures defined in database/fixtures for performance and separation of concerns.
+- Frontend: Lightweight, clean HTML structures defined in the database for performance and separation of concerns.

 - Markdown Import: Intelligent service to convert Markdown content into structured blocks, delegating logic to strategies.